Huhngoku/ADVOCATE/doc/AnalysisResult.md

 - the channel that is leaking

-A leak on an unbuffered channel or select without a possible partner has the following form:
+A leak on an unbuffered channel without a possible partner has the following form:
 ```
 [[Missing]]
 ```